ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

 Bad news: you _will_ keep doing this forever as you'll always see opportunies for improvement. :wink:

 To configure your buffy installation you will be making changes in these places
-* In the `/config/settings-production.yml` file of the branch of your buffy fork;
+* In the `/config/settings-production.yml` file of the branch of your **buffy fork**;
-* In other folders of the branch of your buffy fork if you are _adding custom responders_;
+* In other folders of the branch of your **buffy fork** if you are _adding custom responders_;
-* In issue templates (`.github/ISSUE_TEMPLATE`) and buffy templates `.buffy/templates` of your review repository (or repositories, if you created a test review repository for experimenting with buffy, which we'd recommend).
+* In issue templates (`.github/ISSUE_TEMPLATE`) and buffy templates `.buffy/templates` of your **review repository (or repositories**, if you created a test review repository for experimenting with buffy, which we'd recommend).
 Indeed, issue templates will contain placeholders/wrappers for HTML variables like `<!--editor-->  <!--end-editor-->` -- otherwise the bot won't be able to fill this information. _buffy_ templates are for comments you will want the bot to post, for instance a checklist at the end of the review process.

 Follow buffy docs on [configuration](https://buffy.readthedocs.io/en/latest/configuration.html).
 You will be adding (registering) responders by adding them to the YAML file `/config/settings-production.yml`, with subfields indicating some options.